 You can verify that Chrome accepts the certificate by browsing to https://localhost:9000, which is the address the Shotgun website tries to access in order to do local file linking and launch Toolkit applications.
 You should normally be greeted by this message:

-On the other hand, if you are greeted by one of these two messages, it means there was a problem with the certificate registration process:
+On the other hand, if you are greeted by one of these messages, it means there was a problem with the certificate registration process:

-The easiest way to circumvent this issue is to click ADVANCED and Proceed to localhost (unsafe).
+The easiest way to circumvent those issues is to click ADVANCED and Proceed to localhost (unsafe).
 This will let Chrome know that you are accepting the certificate nonetheless and will allow the Shotgun website to communicate with the Shotgun Desktop application.
 Note that this only enables the connection between your web browser and Shotgun Desktop.
 The trust setting just lets traffic flow between these two applications, it does not imply trust of any other server on the internet.
 Unfortunately, this process needs to be repeated on every single computer with the problem.
 If this doesn't solve the issue or you feel it would be too complicated to deploy to all your users, we recommend you take a look at the following steps.

 If your computer is not connected to the Internet and can’t download the updates, please contact firstname.lastname@example.org.